spdconvos/encryptedbot_py/API/OPENMHZ_API.md

 ## observed weird behaviors
 - sometimes calls from random times will be returned and must be filtered out
 - 0 length calls will sometimes be returned
-- multiple radios will "speak" without actually contributing to the audio
+- multiple radios will "speak" without actually contributing to the audio, or by adding a 0 length/overlapping sub call

 # Socket.io
 🔜